the-markup/split-tests/readme.txt

 == Description ==

-A WordPRess plugin to add A/B split tests without tracking individual users.
+A WordPress plugin to add A/B split tests without tracking individual users.
 Currently there are two kind of tests:

 * **Post title tests**: test multiple headlines for a single post.
-* **DOM tests**: test arbitrary changes to text based on DOM manipluations.
+* **DOM tests**: test arbitrary changes to page content on DOM manipluations.

 Depends on [Advanced Custom Fields Pro plugin](https://www.advancedcustomfields.com/pro/), which you will need to install and license separately.